 - Note that I’m speaking of Panama City only, not the more temperate climates of the north popular with retirees.

 What makes Panama City the world’s best city for expat entrepreneurs is it’s business friendly environment, efficient tax laws, asset protection within Panama Foundations, solid banking, low cost labor, and world class office and internet services.
 Basically everything you need to operate a business with employees and facilities while paying zero in worldwide taxes.
+And Panama City real estate is very reasonable to either buy or rent.

 This business friendly environment starts with Panama’s tax laws.
 They will tax your local source income but not foreign source profits.
 That means you will pay tax on sales to Panamanians, but not on sales to people and businesses outside of Panama.